espocrm/documentation/docs/user-guide/emails.md

 * Inbox – incoming emails sent to the user are automatically placed here;
 * Sent – emails sent by the user;
 * Draft – emails composed by the user but not yet sent;
-* Archive – inbox emails that the user exclicitly moved to the Archice;
+* Archive – inbox emails that the user explicitly moved to the Archive;
-* Trash – inbox emails that the user exclicitly moved to the Trash.
+* Trash – inbox emails that the user explicitly moved to the Trash.

 Additionally, there are also user's Email Folders and Group Email Folders listed.